- Small business

 Confluence has its fair share of alternatives offering more or less the same services.
 Below we’ll get more in detail about relevant competitors for the Atlassian Confluence software.
-To get the best outlook we can, we will look at aspects such as pricing points, freemium, features, integration possibilities, and many more.
+We will look at pricing points, freemium, features, integration possibilities, and many more to get the best outlook we can.
 Read on to choose the best cooperation software for you.

 Confluence vs. SharePoint